 A reserve refers to the proportionate amount of net profit or surpluses which is retained for future payments.
-In other words, the retention of the profit which is not for any known liability.
+In other words, the retention of the profit is not for any known liability.

 According to William Pickles.
 “Reserve means the amount set aside out of profit and other surpluses, which are not earmarked in any way to meet any particular liability known to exist on the date of Balance Sheet.”

 “According To Part III, Schedule VI of the Companies Act, 1956,

 The expression ‘reserves’ shall not include any amount written off or retained by way of providing for depreciation, renewals or diminution in value of assets or retained by way of providing for known liability.
-However, if the amount of provision is in excess of the amount which in the opinion of the directors is reasonably necessary for the purpose, the excess shall be treated as a reserve and not as a provision.l”
+However, if the amount of provision is in excess of the amount which in the opinion of the directors is reasonably necessary for the purpose, the excess shall be treated as a reserve and not as a provision.”

-The reserves created by retention of a share of net profits for the year are called revenue reserves.
+The reserves created by the retention of a share of net profits for the year are called revenue reserves.
 The creation of reserves by retention of profits is simply an appropriation of net profits.
 It does not affect the amount of net profit to pay the tax liability but it reduces the share of profit available for distribution among the shareholder, partners, or Owner.
 Revenue Reserve is also known as “Retained Earnings”, “Undistributed Profits” or “Retained Profits”.

 To create “Revenue Reserves” we have to make an account named “Appropriation Profit/Loss account” after making of profit/loss account (income statement).
 The example of the Appropriation Profit/Loss account is shown below.

 The feature of R/R:-

-- Reserves are created to strengthen the financial position of the business
+- These are created to strengthen the financial position of the business

 - It does not affect the net profit for the year.

 - it is the part of the owner’s capital.

-- Reserves can make for general purposes also if the purpose of retention of profit is not specified yet.
+- It can make for general purposes also if the purpose of retention of profit is not specified yet.

 - it makes available additional working capital.